AadeshMndr/Cpp_Project/README.md

 LDFLAGS = -L<Complete path to -> SFML-2.6.1/lib > -lsfml-graphics -lsfml-window -lsfml-system

-.... the rest is the same as the make file as provided ....
+.... the rest is the same as the make file provided in the repository / project ....
 ```
 - Then to run the program to compare automatic differentiation with numerical differentiation:
 run `make run_DER` in terminal in the location of the project folder.